 Click here to read more about the pre-assessment process.

 You will need to arrange a family or friend to collect your after your surgery.
 The hospital does not provide transport back to your home.

 Assistance after your surgery

-Many patients having joint replacement have lived with joint pain for some time and will have adapted to certain situations at home already.
-However, when recovering from your surgery you may also find you need some help with general tasks such as cooking, shopping, and cleaning initially.
+Many patients having a joint replacement have lived with joint pain for some time and will have adapted to certain situations at home already.
+However, when recovering from your surgery you may also find you need some initial help with general tasks such as cooking, shopping, and cleaning.
 You will need to organise this help before your operation date.